 = 66.67 / 25 = 2.67

 In this example, the PED is 2.67, that is, the % change in quantity demanded was higher than the % change in the price.
-Which means, a change in price makes a higher change in quantity demanded.
+This means, a change in price makes a higher change in quantity demanded.
 These products have a price elastic demand.
 Their values are always above 1.

 When the % change in quantity demanded is lesser than the % change in price, it is said to have a price inelastic demand.
 Their values are always below 1.
 A change in price makes a smaller change in demand.